-Trading fees are applied every time you buy, sell, or trade cryptocurrency.
+Trading fees are applied every time you trade, sell, or buy crypto.
 Before or during the transaction, you suddenly come across various percentages or other unfamiliar rates added to the basic price of the coin.
 The whole thing can seem quite ambiguous: different trading/exchange fees, fluctuating network fees, and unreasonable deposit/withdrawal fees.

-Well, how much and what exactly do you pay for when trading crypto?
+Well, how much and what BTC trading fees should I expect?
 Is there any chance of skipping these charges?

 So, here’s our compact guide on what affects fees and how you can minimize high fees as much as possible.
 But first, let’s differentiate between the two main types of fees applied in the crypto ecosystem: exchange/trade fees and transaction/network fees.

 Crypto exchanges earn by charging a commission on each trade executed on their platform.
 In most cases, they also apply deposit fees and nearly always charge for withdrawals.
 This puts crypto exchanges in a privileged position when it comes to daily trading revenues, as they seem to stay unaffected by frequent fluctuations of cryptocurrency prices.